Air-to-Water Heat Exchanger Reduces Operating Costs by $120,000 per year

 Dan Gallo, Silgan’s area manager of manufacturing, was pleased with the outcome.
 “We selected Anguil because of its technical excellence and commitment to service,” he said.
 “Not only has the company been able to troubleshoot its own equipment, but Anguil has also provided operating solutions for oxidizers made by other manufacturers.
 We are pleased with their dedication to excellence and are happy to have Anguil as a business partner.”

-* Mike Scholz is a senior application engineer at Anguil Environmental Systems.
+* Mike Scholz is a Technical Services Engineer at Anguil Environmental Systems.

 Canmaker Achieves Cost-Effective Compliance